getitc/turbotags/README.md

 vioX|This scope denotes violation information as defined in [Violation Tags](https://github.com/getitc/turbotags/wiki/Violation-Tags).
 The 'X' will be a number greater than or equal to one (1), and indicates the specific violation to which the information refers.
 Violation information will also have a driver scope, to indicate which driver is the "owner" of the violation. useX|This scope denotes usage information.
 The 'X' will be a number in the range 1-6, and indicates the specific usage to which the information refers. excX|This scope denotes excluded driver information.
-The 'X' will be a number in the range 1-6, and indicates the specific excluded driver to whom the information refers.
+The 'X' will be a number in the range 1-6, and indicates the specific excluded driver to whom the information refers. rnbX|This scope denotes carrier reason not bound information as defined in [Carrier Reason Not Bound Tags](https://github.com/getitc/turbotags/wiki/Carrier-Reason-Not-Bound).
+The 'X' will be a number in the range 1-6, and indicates the specific reason a quote was not bound with a carrier.

 The "sys0" and "pol0" have no enumerable scopes so they use "0" as default.
 "useX" and "excX" can be used to scope any "carX" and "drvX" tags, respectively.